bhupesshhh/Guess-The-Way/README.md

 I used import, function, input, print, while and nested loops to create a simple puzzle game.

+Contents:
-imports = Random Module for random stage setup and random answer input = for name,age, answers for each stage functions = for stages (hill,jungle,lake,river) loops = Nested loop for gameplay
+1. imports = Random Module for random stage setup and random answer
+2. input = for name,age, answers for each stage
+3. functions = for stages (hill,jungle,lake,river)
+4. loops = Nested loop for gameplay